COVID-19 guidance from Back to Life

-All of our COVID-19 safety precautions (below) remain in place, and we operate with the utmost care and respect for the safety of our candidates and trainers.
-As ever, we would encourage those with any questions to contact us to discuss your needs and requirements.
+As ever, we would encourage those with any questions to contact us to discuss your needs and requirements at any time.

 IMPORTANT: The following requirements are subject to change as the guidance changes.
 Updates to this guidance will be added accordingly.

 This guidance is based on (and exceeds) the recommendations from the Resuscitation Council.

 Real life resuscitation requires full AGP PPE, however for training we are using non AGP so that we aren’t using up valuable resources.

 We ideally need to have one set of Full PPE equipment for demo.
 For practice, candidates will require NON AGP PPE plastic aprons, gloves, masks (FRSM and FFP3), eye protection.)